 - 1. Locate fixtures to avoid interference with ductwork, piping, cable trays, and other items which may block the light or impede fixture access. - 2.
 Where practical, lighting should not require scaffolding, fall arrest equipment, the drainage of tanks or the disruption of operations for it to be serviced safely and in accordance with safety legislation.
-Fixtures that are accessible via the use of a small motorized scissor lift are satisfactory, provided that the facility has ready access to a scissor lift, and the scissor lift can easily be brought to the applicable space. - 2.1 LED fixtures shall be accessible.
+Fixtures that are accessible via the use of a small motorized scissor lift are satisfactory, provided that the facility has ready access to a scissor lift, and the scissor lift can easily be brought to the applicable space. - a.
+LED fixtures shall be accessible.
 Despite longer intervals between service, access is still required for lamp/lens cleaning and other maintenance. - 3.
-Locate fixtures to avoid the accumulation of dust and spatter so far as practical.
+Locate fixtures to avoid the accumulation of dust and spatter so far as practical. - 4.
+When installing lights in a drop ceiling, T-bar jack chain must be used to support the light additionally. - 5.
+When installing Lights only one (1) side of the light should be entered with flexible cable or flexible conduit (1.5m maximum) and the piping should have a junction box nearby each fixture to cancel out daisy chaining. - 6.
+Keep minimum 0.5 m clearance from every Junction box and fitting cover.